Nimish-4/py-docgen/README.md

 A command-line tool for generating Python docstrings using Concrete Syntax Trees (CST).

-`py-docgen` analyzes Python source code with [**LibCST**](https://github.com/Instagram/LibCST) and inserts docstrings while preserving original formatting, comments, and structure. `py-docgen` uses Concrete Syntax Trees, which retain the exact structure of the original source code.
+`py-docstrings` analyzes Python source code with [**LibCST**](https://github.com/Instagram/LibCST) and inserts docstrings while preserving original formatting, comments, and structure. `py-docstrings` uses Concrete Syntax Trees, which retain the exact structure of the original source code.
 The primary interface is the CLI, with a few different options depending upon use.